tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

   The `search.ismatch` and `search.ismatchscoring` functions are fully orthogonal with each other and the rest of the filter algebra.
 This means both functions can be used in the same filter expression.

+  Currently the `search.ismatch` and `search.ismatchscoring` functions are supported only in api-versions 2016-09-01-Preview and 2015-02-28-Preview.

 ### Geospatial queries and polygons spanning the 180th meridian
  For many geospatial query libraries formulating a query that includes the 180th meridian (near the dateline) is either off-limits or requires a workaround, such as splitting the polygon into two, one on either side of the meridian.